 Research projects in the Changing Arctic Ocean Programme

 In February 2017, four large research projects started in the Programme.
 They cover different aspects of the research challenges of the Changing Arctic Ocean.
-Up to a further 10 research projects are expected to start in spring 2018, co-funded by NERC and the German Federal Ministry of Education and Research.

 More information on these projects can be found here.

 For further reading, please see the side bar document section or the Programme Documents page